lheckemann/gizmoball/docs/specs.md

 Multiple balls might exist.

 Gizmos are located on a discrete grid.
 The bounding boxes of gizmos cannot overlap with each other.
-The balls are located anywhere inside the continuum of the arena.
+Balls cannot overlap with the outer walls, gizmos, or other balls.

 An instruction with a reference to a gizmo that is defined at a later instruction is not considered invalid.